 Knowing Canon's excellent-at-that-time 16-35 L and 17-40 L lenses had some shortcomings at their wide end (namely strong barrel distortion and soft corners), I was apprehensive about a non-L Canon 10-22mm Lens.
 Softening my apprehension was knowledge that Canon was including three Aspherical lens elements and a Canon L Lens Series-like Super-UD element.

-To cut the chase, I must say that I am very impressed by the lack of strong barrel and pincushion distortion in the 10-22.
-It is not perfect, but very good for this extreme wide angle focal length range.
+To cut the chase, I must say that I am impressed by the lack of strong barrel and pincushion distortion in the 10-22.
+It is not perfect, but good for this extreme wide angle focal length range.
 There is some barrel distortion at 10mm moving gradually to a slight pincushion at 22m.
 Slight enough distortion for me to be happy with the results.

 In the sharpness category, the Canon EF-S 10-22mm f/3.5-4.5 USM Lens is a decent performer.
 Keep in mind that when shooting at these focal lengths, details tend to get extremely small.
 Our DSLR sensors struggle to produce sharp results when details get down to the pixel or couple-of-pixel size.
 Resulting images do sharpen nicely.